gskinnerTeam/flutter-stateful-props/README.md

   Widget build(BuildContext context) => ...
 }
 ```
 Notice that all the calls to `dispose()` and `setState()` have gone away, as each `StatefulProp` is responsible for disposing itself and (optionally) calling `setState` when it has changed.
-This makes the code signficantly less verbose but more importantly, much safer; `dispose` calls can't get missed, and the work of rebuilding when the counter value changes is done automatically.
+This makes the code easier to read and more robust; `dispose` calls can't get missed, and the work of rebuilding when the counter value changes is done automatically.

 While a similar level of robustness could also be achieved using a combination of nested `Builder` widgets, it would come at the cost of reduced readability.